Sports Vision Testing

 Certain tests may even be used as training tools, such as computer simulations that help batters anticipate when and where a fastball or a curveball will be located, and training them to respond accordingly.

-Contact Rebecca St. Jean, O.D. and Elicia Miller, O.D. today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!The Sports Vision Center at Advanced Eye Care provides Advanced Sports Vision Training for patients from South Charleston, Davis Creek, Hillsdale, Institute, and throughout West Virginia.
+Contact Rebecca St. Jean, O.D. and Elicia Miller, O.D. today to optimize, correct, and enhance your visual skills so you can become the athlete you know you can be!Our practice serves patients from South Charleston, Davis Creek, Hillsdale, and Institute, West Virginia and surrounding communities.